 Where would you like to go?

-Malaysia Best Holiday Destination is a jewel with a diverse landscape of the tropical rainforest, wildlife and abundance of sea life.
+Malaysia Best Holiday Destination is a jewel with a diverse landscape of the tropical rainforest, wildlife, and sea life abundance.

 Taman Negara (National Park) is the oldest primary rainforest in the world.

-At 130 million years (same age as the Amazon) Taman Negara is one of the forests in the world that has stood throughout human history that it was around when the dinosaurs roamed the earth.
+At 130 million years (same age as the Amazon), Taman Negara is one of the world’s forests that had stood throughout human history.
+It was around when the dinosaurs roamed the earth.

 The national park has lasted through millions of years of climate change and has never been influenced by ice ages.

 Whereas the Amazon River Basin is home to the largest rainforest on Earth, it is impenetrable due to its vastness.

 When you visit West Malaysia, pay a visit to this National Park for the best jungle experience if you don’t have the option of visiting Borneo’s jungles.

 As the biggest National Park in Malaysia covers three different states and legislations; Pahang, Terengganu, and Kelantan.

 It is always the right time to travel to Malaysia.